A Miracle for a Mother

 Today, Gaurika is back in Kathmandu, this time to receive training as a seamstress at the Lydia Vocational Training Center.
 Banita recently watched her daughter run in a race promoting women empowerment in Nepal and was again thankful at the healing that had taken place.

-This Mother’s Day weekend, thank you for standing together in prayer for mothers around the world who have little hope for their children due to illness or poverty.
+Thank you for standing together in prayer for mothers around the world who have little hope for their children due to illness or poverty.
 The Lord knows each name and each story – praise His holy name.